JoseAaronLopezGarcia/FreeListHashMap/README.md

 - Linear probing: allows the algorithm to find closeby empty nodes to improve cache coherency.

 - Coalesced chaining: auxiliary data structures are formed by linking the table nodes to eachother rather than making use of external structures.
-This effectively eliminates much of the malloc and pointer overhead from traditional
+This effectively eliminates much of the malloc and pointer overhead from traditional chaining.

 - Binary Search Tree: nodes within a collision chain are linked to form a binary tree, allowing for faster resolution of collisions.